BlockchainLotteryAI/Quantum-Lottery-System/CONTRIBUTING.md

-# Guide to Contributing to the AI Lottery Project
+# Guide to Contributing to the AI Lottery Project "BlockchainLotteryAI"

 Thank you for your interest in contributing to the world's first AI-powered blockchain lottery!